ver045/Web_Design/README.md

 -Uses a bootstrap grid for the visualizations

-The grid must be two visualizations across on screens medium and larger, and 1 across on extra-small and small screens
+-The grid must be two visualizations across on screens medium and larger, and 1 across on extra-small and small screens

-A “Data” page that:
+-A “Data” page that:

 -Displays a responsive table containing the data used in the visualizations